 - Always include

-to allow directory traversal - Explicitly exclude everything else with
++ */to allow directory traversal - Explicitly exclude everything else with

-- Use trailing slashes for directories in your patterns
+- * - Use trailing slashes for directories in your patterns

 - The

-flags ensure proper recursive operation
+-avflags ensure proper recursive operation

-, you'll need to first generate the actual file list:
+If you prefer using --files-from, you'll need to first generate the actual file list:

 find ~ -path '*.mozilla/firefox/*.default/*.db' -o \